 An inscription at the National Weather Service station in New Braunfels, TX reads, “He who shall predict the weather, if he does it conscientiously and with inclination, will have no quiet life any more.”

 I seek out the permanent traces of what is sometimes hard to see with a camera.
-At weather stations and out in the world I look for mark making–in the form of a graph, newspaper weather map, or handwritten climatological record.
+At weather stations I look for mark making–in the form of a graph or handwritten climatological record.
 The landscape shows evidence as well–cracked earth, flood debris, charred trees, eroded coastlines.
 Other indicators, immediate and temporary, like sunburn or goose bumps, appear on the human body.
 Levees, sea walls and floodgates promise our protection from future events.
 In the photographs, the built environment becomes a monument to our vulnerability to climate change.